Ayurvedic Food Kitchari A Weight Loss Diet

 Ayurvedic Food Recipes for Weight Loss

-Ayurvedic food for balancing all the trio doshas include,mung dal soup, lauki squash,green leafy vegetables, stewed fruit, psyllium chapattis or flat bread khichari,spiced milk,spice mix,lemon appetizer drink, pomegranate chutney, spiced tea, lassi, ginger,cooked oatmeal,and many more.
-As of among numberless Dosha’s balancing food, there are a number of food that are particularly beneficial for losing weight.
+Ayurvedic food for balancing all the trio doshas include mung dal soup, lauki squash, green leafy vegetables, stewed fruit, psyllium chapattis or flatbread khichari, spiced milk, spice mix, lemon appetizer drink, pomegranate chutney, spiced tea, lassi, ginger, cooked oatmeal, and many more.
+As of numberless Dosha’s balancing food, there is a number of food that are particularly beneficial for losing weight.

 Utilizing a variety of herbs and spices.
 Ayurveda devises khichdi recipes that can cure various diseases.
 This diet is used in an Ayurvedic cleansing treatment since of its ease of digestion and absorption.
 This khichari can be eaten by all doshas but is particularly excellent for vata.